GUIDE TO FIELD TRIPS, WINTER ACTIVITIES & FAMILY VACATIONS

 CONNECTICUT RIVER MUSEUM, 67 Main St, Essex, CT 06426, (860) 767-8269, firstname.lastname@example.org.
 Visit the Connecticut River Museum and discover New England’s Great River!
 Take part in science and social studies workshops.
 Use art, artifacts and primary documents to dive into amazing stories like Bushnell’s Turtle and the British Raid on Essex.
 Explore transportation history and how people use natural resources.
 Experiment with pollution and conservation in a wet lab or take a boat cruise up the River to explore the spectacular ecosystem of the lower tidal valley.
 The interactive workshops serve grades K-12 and connect to state curriculum standards in multiple subject areas.
 The Museum offers a monthly homeschool series October – June as well as the opportunity to schedule specific programs for your group or co-op.
 Museum based and outreach programs available.
 Summer Adventure Camps in July and August are also available for children ages 6-12.
 For more information: ctrivermuseum.org. www.facebook.com/ctrivermuseum.

 GIRLS INC. OF WESTERN CONNECTICUT, 35 Park Place, Waterbury, CT 06702, 203-756-4639, email@example.com.
-Girls Inc. WCT primarily serves girls ages 5-18 and includes strong networks of girls’ communities established and growing across Greater Waterbury, Fairfield County, Litchfield County and the Naugatuck Valley.
+Our learning enrichment programs are offered year round and stimulate girls’ minds, inspire their creativity, and enhance their learning environments for every girl, every day!
 Our programs provide a fun, recreational approach to learning, exploring and experimenting.
-Our girls participate in program activities and experiences that build self-confidence and resilience, enabling them to set and achieve goals, and lead productive, independent, healthy and fulfilling lives.
-Our girls develop the leadership, advocacy, motivation and practical life skills to take charge of their decisions and their goals today and throughout their lives.
-Our learning enrichment programs are offered year-round and stimulate girls’ minds, inspire their creativity, and enhance their learning environments for every girl, every day!
-Check out all of our programs at www.girlsincswct.org.
+Our girls participate in program activities and experiences that build self-confidence and resilience, enabling them to set and achieve goals, and lead productive, independent, healthy, and fulfilling lives.
+Our girls develop leadership, advocacy, motivation and practical life skills to take charge of their decisions and their goals today and throughout their lives.
+Inspiring all girls to be strong, smart and bold! www.girlsincswct.org.

 DELAWARE HISTORICAL SOCIETY, 505 N. Market Street, Wilmington, DE 19801, 302-655-7161, email@example.com.
-The Delaware Historical Society was founded in May 1864 for “the elucidation of history, particularly such portions as may refer to Delaware.”
-Over the next 15 decades, the organization refined its stated purpose to reflect both a changing society and the evolution of the public history profession.
 The mission of the Delaware Historical Society today is to serve as the statewide, non-profit organization that preserves, explores, shares and promotes Delaware history, heritage and culture to strengthen our community.
 The Delaware Historical Society has designed programs to enhance your Delaware history curriculum through engaging and interactive learning within the Delaware History Museum and the Mitchell Center for African American Heritage.
 Programs at these two sites will enhance your classroom curriculum by teaching students about Delaware’s history through hands-on, inquiry based, active learning.
 Students will explore and experience important events and themes in state and national history. http://dehistory.org/

 APPLETON MUSEUM OF ART, 4333 E. Silver Springs Boulevard, Ocala, FL 34471, 352-291-4455, AppletonMuseum@cf.edu The Appleton Museum of Art has a permanent collection of approximately 18,000 objects including European, American, Asian, African, Contemporary and pre-Columbian art and artifacts.
 The 81,610-square-foot museum is an award-winning contemporary interpretation of classical architecture featuring 30,000 square feet of gallery space devoted to the collection, with an additional 4,000 square feet devoted to temporary exhibitions.
 The museum also features a 250-seat auditorium, a conference room, courtyard café, and several studio spaces.
 The Appleton’s ARTSpace, an interactive art-making space for all ages, is open for use during the museum’s operating hours.
 The Appleton offers a full schedule of art classes and workshops year-round for all ages.
 AppletonMuseum.org.